gflohr/qgoda-essential/docs/related.md

 Following the threshold is the now well known list of additional filters.
 The resulting list can then be cut to a maximum size (variable `count`).
 The rest should be self-explanatory.

-Now that all relevant features of this theme are covered, you may want to move on to [@ q.anchor(name = 'node.js') @] if you want to learn how to add modern web development features to the theme.
+Now that all relevant features of this theme are covered, you may want to move on to [@ q.anchor(name = 'nodejs') @] if you want to learn how to add modern web development features to the theme.